 |[image: Octopus For A Preemie UK]|

-After I read this article and saw how much these octopuses could actually help a new born babies, to feel safe and secure and stop them from pulling a wire that could potentially cause a lot of damage, I decided that I needed to jump on the band wagon.
+I read this article and saw how much these octopuses could actually help a new born baby.
+To feel safe, secure and stop them from pulling a wire that could potentially cause a lot of damage.
+I decided that I needed to jump on the band wagon.

 You do not need to be able to crochet to help this project.
 You can donate to octopusforpreemie.com which helps them to supply materials for making them.
 Or there are a number of different places, such as eBay or Etsy, that you can purchase them from and donate them.
 I have recently added a couple to my eBay and Etsy pages. £2 either gets donated to help octopusforpreemie.com or I make a new octopus to donate to a local hospital.
 (Usually donating when I do not have the time due to work or Uni).
 The octopuses that I sell off eBay or etsy are the ones that get made and do not fit the exact size needed to donate.